The Algur H. Meadows Collection - Founding Collection

 The Meadows Museum is also responsible for overseeing the University Art Collection of SMU.
 The collection was begun in 1920 and in its early years included primarily Texas Regionalist art by important artists such as Jerry Bywaters, Everett Spruce, and William Lester.
 The collection now contains a wide array of works of art donated by alumni and friends of SMU.
 Many works in this collection are by former students and faculty members who have established themselves in the art world, including David Bates and James Surls.
 Though the Meadows Museum sometimes displays works from the University Art Collection, art from this group of works can also be seen in various buildings across SMU's campus.
 Please note that the University Art Collection is not yet accessible through the Museum's website.
 Please check back in the future as our 'Collections' page continues to update and expand.

-You can begin to explore our collection by using the "Browse the Collections" option on the menu at the top of the page.
+You can begin to explore our collection by using the "Browse the Collections" option on the menu at the left.
 Use "Search the Collections" to look for a specific artwork or artist.

 For any questions or comments regarding the works in our collection please send an email to email@example.com.